djeada/Frontend-Notes/notes/03_css_frameworks.md

 ### Column layout

-Columns are the most common way to layout content in Bootstrap.
+* Use the 12-column layout system for designing responsive layouts:

 ```html
 <div class="container">